John Charles Cutler: Syphilis experiments

 Approximately half of those infected as part of the study were treated for the diseases they contracted.
 A total of 83 subjects died, though the exact relationship to the experiment remains undocumented.
 This study not only violated the Hippocratic Oath but it echoed Nazi crimes exposed around the same time at the Nuremberg trials.

-In 1954, Cutler was in charge of experiments at Sing Sing prison to determine whether a vaccine made from the killed syphilis bacterium would protect prisoners against infection when he later exposed them to the bacterium.
+In December of 1954, Cutler was in charge of experiments at Sing Sing Penitentiary in Ossining, New York to determine whether a vaccine made from the killed syphilis bacterium would protect prisoners against infection when he later exposed them to the bacterium.
+The physicians conducted experiments over the course of 15 months including 62 volunteer prisoners at the Sing Sing Penitentiary.
 Those infected were later treated with penicillin.
+Cutler, who was acting chief, briefed the program to the Federal Public Health Service during the yearly American Academy of Dermatology and Syphilology.

 Cutler became assistant surgeon general in 1958.

 In the 1960s until November 1972, Cutler was involved in the ongoing Tuskegee syphilis experiment, during which several hundred African-American men who had contracted syphilis were observed, but left untreated.

 In “The Deadly Deception”, the 1993 Nova documentary about the Tuskegee experiments, Cutler states, “It was important that they were supposedly untreated, and it would be undesirable to go ahead and use large amounts of penicillin to treat the disease, because you’d interfere with the study.”

 In 1967 Cutler was appointed Professor of International Health at the University of Pittsburgh, where he also served as chairman of the Department of Health Administration and acting dean of the Graduate School of Public Health in 1968–1969.
 He died on February 8, 2003, at Western Pennsylvania Hospital in Pittsburgh.
 The university started a lecture series in his name after his death, but discontinued it in 2008 when his role in the Tuskegee experiment came to the attention of a new dean.